Te Kooti: Escape

 In 1868, expecting a resupply boat, Te Kooti prophesied that two boats would soon arrive to take them off the island.
 Normally the prisoners worked on a farm but using the excuse of rain a number of convicts were able to enter the redoubt.
 There were actually only 6 guards on the whole Island as the majority had been removed in April to Hokitika where a Fenian uprising was feared.
 On 4 July 1868, Te Kooti led an escape, and with 168 other prisoners seized the schooner Rifleman, with supplies and rifles, scuttled another vessel the Florence so that the alarm could not be raised and set off back to the North Island.
 One Chatham Island sergeant was killed because of a personal grievance.
 The Pākehā sailors were allowed to live and set sail for the coast of New Zealand with help from the Māori hijackers.
 The sailors attempted to sail towards Wellington, but with Te Kooti's expertise at sailing were caught and told they would be thrown overboard if they did not keep a course for the East Coast.
 On the fourth day at sea, the ship was becalmed and Te Kooti declared that a sacrifice was needed.
 Te Kooti had his uncle, Te Warihi Otini, thrown overboard and soon afterwards the ship made headway again.

-Upon their arrival at Whareongaonga in Poverty Bay, Te Kooti asked the Māori King Movement and the Tuhoe tribes for refuge but was rejected.
+Upon their arrival at Whareongaonga in Poverty Bay, Te Kooti asked the Māori King Movement and the Tūhoe tribes for refuge.
+Crown forces (most of which were Ngāti Porou, Ngāti Kahungunu, and Whanganui kāwanatanga) invaded Te Urewera in May 1869 in pursuit of Te Kooti, who was briefly given sanctuary by Tūhoe.
 He also sought dialogue with the colonial government but was rebuffed.
 He sent a statement to the effect that if the government wanted a war, he would give it to them in November.